KiandaBPM/docs/content/docs/getting-started/welcome/how-kianda-works.md

 ---
-title: "How does Kianda work"
+title: "How does Kianda work?"
 weight: 1
 typora-root-url: ..\..\..\..\static
 ---